<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 With a stakeholder mapping feature like Tractivity’s stakeholder mapping module, you can easily add all the attributes you wish to monitor, assign scores to your stakeholders against these attributes and analyse them in a chart with the click of a button, with no need to manually plot each one of them.

-In addition, it allows to you add multiple phases to keep track of your stakeholders’ evolution and create distribution lists based on their scores and reports.
+In addition, it allows you to add multiple phases to keep track of your stakeholders’ evolution and create distribution lists based on their scores and reports.

 Support the success of your projects with stakeholder mapping